Erbui Grammar

 route

-A route defines the way the front PCB is routed, wire if not specified (which requires hand soldering). manual allows to manually route the front PCB or use an autorouteur.
-In that case, all the hand soldering pads are removed to leave more space for routing.
+A route defines the way the front PCB is routed, wire if not specified (which requires hand soldering).

 Grammar

-route-declarationroute route-mode
+route-mode →wire

 board

-A board defines the board used for the back panel.
-Each board comes with a specific set of digital, analog and audio pins and their associated names for both inputs and outputs.
+a specific set of digital, analog and audio pins and their associated names for both inputs and

 A board definition can be be made inline as well, and is typically used for custom boards.